rcouch/rcouch/README.md

 To create package for your system run `make package` .
 For now we build packages for OSX, Debian, Redhat & Solaris.

+##Notes on building a truly distributable package

+The package built above will still depend on some libraries from your system, so additional work has to be done to distribute it to older/newer systems.

+1. CouchDB will depend on the ICU library version that was present in your system at build time.
+To easily bundle this library with the package, build with:

+         $ make rel USE_STATIC_ICU=1

+1. Check whether your package depends on Ncurses:

+         $ ldd ./rel/myapp/erts-*/bin/erlexec|grep ncurses

+    If it does, copy the .so file to ./rel/myapp/lib/ or rebuild Erlang without this dependency.

+1. Decide whether you need SSL support in your package and check whether it depends on OpenSSL:

+         $ ldd ./rel/myapp/lib/ssl-*/priv/bin/ssl_esock|grep 'libcrypto\|libssl'

+    If it does, copy the .so file to ./rel/myapp/lib/ or rebuild Erlang without this dependency.

+If you copied any .so files in the last 2 steps, run this command, so that your app can find the libraries:

+    $ sed -i '/^RUNNER_USER=/a\\nexport LD_LIBRARY_PATH="$RUNNER_BASE_DIR/lib"' ./rel/myapp/bin/myapp